GLVis/glvis/tests/README.md

 CMake-based testing
 -------------------
-Our test cases for automated testing are defined using `CTest`, and can be found in the `CMakeLists.txt` file in this directory.
+The test cases for automated testing are defined using `CTest`, and can be found in the `CMakeLists.txt` file in this directory.
 This is the method that is used by the Github Actions tests.